AnnikaTjuka/annikatjuka.github.io/index.md

 **Academic Education**

-2019 - Present | **PhD Student** at International Max Planck Research School for the Science of Human History (IMPRS-SHH) and Friedrich-Schiller-Universität Jena.
+2019 - Present | **Doctoral Researcher** at International Max Planck Research School for the Science of Human History (IMPRS-SHH) and Friedrich-Schiller-Universität Jena.
 Supervisors: Dr. Johann-Mattis List and Prof. Dr. Volker Gast

 2016 - 2019 | **Master of Arts in Linguistics** at